Useful Links 1

 12-hour clock from Wikipedia, the free encyclopedia.
 The Latin abbreviations "a.m." and "p.m." (often written "am" and "pm"; "AM" and "PM"; and "A.M." and "P.M.") are used in English and Spanish ...
 In the United States ... since the 1980s, noon is often called 12:00 p.m. and midnight 12:00 a.m., as at the beginning of a day ... but there is sufficient confusion over these uses to make it advisable to use 12 noon and 12 midnight where clarity is required.

-Clock live: Right now ... the official U.S. time is: - The Official U.S. Time for all states.
+Right now, the official U.S. time is: ... time in hours, minutes, seconds, plus today's date, accurate within 0.2 seconds.
+The Official U.S. Time for all states.
 Click on a time zone across a map of the United States, site will instantly provide you with today's date, the current time ticking away, and accurate within 0.3 seconds.
 Includes links to Time Exhibits.

 Frequently Asked Questions (FAQ) from National Institute of Standards and Technology (NIST), Time and Frequency Division.
 Are noon and midnight 12 a.m. or 12 p.m.?
 Why is UTC used as the acronym for Coordinated Universal Time?
 What is a Modified Julian Date (MJD)?